-The following hotel scents have been deemed among the most popular in the industry.
-Most have been adapted for use in premier hotels throughout the world.
+We’ve been creating scents and supplying scent diffusion systems to hoteliers and scent marketing suppliers for years, and with that comes a unique understanding of the scents that for the most part stand the test of time.
+The following hotel scents have been deemed among the most popular in the industry, most of which have been adapted for use in premier hotels throughout the world.

 - Green Tea and Lemongrass – The faintly sweet, refreshing and herbal qualities of green tea blend with tangy lemongrass to create a sparkling citrus top note of lemon, orange, bergamot and mandarin with middle notes of rose, jasmine and wood.
 Evoking memories of warm, starry nights, sparkling emerald waters and dazzling sunsets, this scent enhances the environment for hotels situated in warmer climates such as Florida, and other island, tropical locations.